pleabargain/storyboard/README.md

 # DONE
 - Save/Load student data from JSON file
+  - The json reader is sensitive.
+If it doesn't find a value on open it will die!
 - negotiation tab: randomly chosen text should take focus or find a better way to get text to display
 - print full DAY in timeline tab = strftime("%Y %B %d %A")
 - automatically generate ten text input fields from a text file source